rust-tw/book-tw/src/ch20-02-multithreaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-10/src/main.rs:here}}
 ```

-<span class="caption">Listing 20-10: Simulating a slow request by recognizing
+<span class="caption">範例 20-10: Simulating a slow request by recognizing
 */sleep* and sleeping for 5 seconds</span>

 This code is a bit messy, but it’s good enough for simulation purposes.
 We